 In 2006, with the coming of MSIE7, we combined the two “browser-dependent” Style Sheets developed in previous years into a single IE ready, “browser-independent” set.
 We also re-designed the pages backbone using modern coding and styling techniques, converting a table-based layout into a table-less, Cascading Style Sheet Positioning (CSS-P) layout.

-In 2003, using the services of a graphic artist, we completely re-designed and rebuilt the Web site structure and backbone to its current W3C HTML V4.01 / CSS Level 2 compliant standards that present a common look and feel on all major Web browsers.
+Using the services of a graphic artist, He completely re-designed and rebuilt the Web site structure and backbone to its current W3C HTML V4.01 / CSS Level 2 compliant standards that present a common look and feel on all major Web browsers.
 Two different style sheets were used for IE and non-IE browsers.

-In 2000, We converted the site from a loose collection of Web pages to HTML V3.2
+In 2000, he converted the site from a loose collection of Web pages to HTML V3.2

 Some of the unique features we implemented over the years